apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nvidia to join Dow Jones Industrial Average, replacing rival chipmaker Intel**
+**Float in Pennsylvania parade had person in chains resembling Harris**

-You can read more about it [here](https://www.cnbc.com/2024/11/01/nvidia-to-join-dow-jones-industrial-average-replacing-intel.html).
+You can read more about it [here](https://thehill.com/homenews/race-politics/4966078-racist-offensive-halloween-parade/).

 ## Requirements
 - Python 3.8